ylu95lse/pset1/README.md

 ## Problem Set 1, MT2018
 ---

-The goal of assignment 1 is to make sure you know how to work with GitHub Classroom in order to access, complete, and submit assignments.
+The goal of this first problem set is to make sure you know how to work with GitHub Classroom in order to access, complete, and submit assignments.
+You will not be evaluated on this assignment.

 **Deadline:** Submission not required